web3privacy/news/data/2026/week12.md

 But amidst these restriction it is exactly privacy focused tools and projects that need support as they can enable us to fight for our rights.

-So as a tool of this week we nominate Human Password, privacy-preserving digital identity tool that lets you prove you’re a real person online without revealing your personal data.
+So as a tool of this week we nominate Human Passport, privacy-preserving digital identity tool that lets you prove you’re a real person online without revealing your personal data.
 ---